Staff and Care

 In 2004 the consolidation of a number of adjoining Kingswood properties (2 Park Road, Crouch Cottage, 6 Park Road, Rich House and Robb Cottage) resulted in the junior boys’ village.
 The name Eben van Vuuren Boys Village was chosen to recognise the immense contribution made by the retired Maintenance Manager, Eben van Vuuren, who had served Kingswood so well since 1971.

 Van Vuuren Village is uniquely structured: a complex of four houses makes up the village, all on one secure property.
 Each of these houses is in a wonderful setting and accommodates between thirteen and seventeen boys of similar peer group range.
-The boys are cared for by three motherly matrons, nine Student Assistants and Housemaster, Mr Quinton Tait and his wife, who oversee the complex.
+The boys are cared for by three motherly matrons, nine Student Assistants and Housemaster, Mr Craig Robertson, his wife Penny and their two boys, who oversee the complex.
 Van Vuuren Village is currently home to thirty-nine boys.